-Belgium applies the Belgian Cayman tax to Belgian residents who are the founder or beneficiary of targeted foreign legal structures.
+Belgium applies the Belgian Cayman tax to Belgian residents who are the founders or beneficiaries of targeted foreign legal structures.
 The following foreign legal structures are targeted:

-- 1. all trusts; - (certain categories of entities equated with) low-taxed companies and foundations established outside the EEA, as well as (certain categories of entities equated with) low-taxed companies and foundations established in the EEA that are included in a 'blacklist' that defines the categories of targeted entities (eg, the Luxembourg SPF); and - 3. insurance contracts that either provide for the distribution of assets of (1) or (2), or both, structures or have been funded with assets of (1) or (2), or both, structures.
+- 1. all trusts; - (certain categories of entities equated with) low-taxed companies and foundations established outside the EEA, as well as (certain categories of entities equated with) low-taxed companies and foundations established in the EEA according to Royal Decrees with definitions of categories of targeted entities; and - 3. insurance contracts that either provide for the distribution of assets of (1) or (2), or both, structures or have been funded with assets of (1) or (2), or both, structures.

-Further, fund-linked entities are targeted when they are fully controlled by an individual (and his or her family).
+Fund-linked entities are targeted when they are fully controlled by an individual (and his or her family).

-Founders are both the legal founders and the economic founders as well as the persons who hold the shares of (2) structures and the persons who concluded the insurance contract and on whose behalf the premiums have been paid (3).
+Founders are both legal and economic founders as well as the persons who hold the shares of (2) structures and the persons who concluded the insurance contract and on whose behalf the premiums have been paid (3).
 Upon the demise of the legal and economic founder, the heirs of this founder will be subjected to the Belgian Cayman tax if they are Belgian residents.
 Heirs can only avoid the application of the Belgian Cayman tax if they can provide evidence that neither they nor their heirs will ever receive a benefit from the foreign legal structure.